ExposuresProvider/open-health-data-at-carolina/README.md

   _Note from Casey:
    I just checked our database, and we have 74,555 distinct concepts with count data.
 Of those 61,360 have mappings, and 13,195 don't.
 We only created mappings for concepts for which we have data, so your 26k number will include some caused by institutional differences, but there are still a large number of concepts that don't get mapped for us._

+     _Notes: Uses concept_pair_counts_2018-2022_randomized_mincount-11_N-2306126_hierarchical_20240826-1228.txt file to create kg which includes about 282M concept co-occurrences.
+There is another file concept_pair_counts_yearly_randomized_mincount-11_20240901-055303.txt which includes about 30M concept co-occurrences along with year and frequency._

 - Nested attributes: https://github.com/WengLab-InformaticsResearch/cohd_api/tree/master/kgx

 NC TraCS and CDWH Oversight Committee: